BA Primary Education with English (QTS)

-Please note that this course is closed for September 2021 entry.
+Please note that this course is now closed to 2022 applicants.

 You will divide your time between studying modules on professional skills and curriculum subjects, and developing your knowledge of English.
 The former will introduce you to the core National Curriculum subjects, including Information and Communications Technology (ICT).
 You will develop skills essential to the role of a teacher, including leadership, classroom management, and evaluation and assessment.
 You can then put these skills into practice through professional placements, which take place throughout the course.
 Additionally you will study professional legal requirements, and investigate the role of the teacher and how children develop.